Whale watching coupons offering a big discount are available now in Newport Beach for whale watching cruises with Newport Landing Whale Watching

 Coupons offering you $12 off the cost of a $32 whale watching cruise are available through the Newport Landing Whale Watching website.
 The discount offer of $20 per cruise makes this trip from Newport Beach one of the cheapest whale watching cruises off the California coast.
-This discount applies weekdays, and the coupons provide an $11 discount on the $36 cruise price at weekends and on holidays.
+This discount applies weekdays outside of peak times.
+Click on the image to go to the booking page.

 We like the Newport Landing Whale Watching operation as their website has a very comprehensive and useful guide to whale watching in California.
 They also do an upgrade option to allow you to sit near the Captain and get his view and commentary on the proceedings, but space is limited to a maximum of six people so you need to book ahead.

 The company operates whale watching cruises every day of the year, with either three or four cruises a day, depending on the day and the season, including evening cruises.
 They also offer full-day whale watching trips to Catalina Island, and special trips for groups, companies, and for school groups.

 Newport Beach is just south of Huntington Beach and about a 20- or 30-minute drive south from Long Beach.
 Note that the company also does whale watching trips by plane from Los Angeles, if you prefer to fly rather than go by boat.
 Details are on the website.